threatdragon/threatdragon.github.io/README.md

 The future of this project will be to focus will be on a powerful rule engine and integration with other development lifecycle tools.

-Threat Dragon is an [OWASP Incubator Project](https://owasp.org/www-project-threat-dragon/), please contribute your ideas and time if you can.
+Threat Dragon is an [OWASP Lab Project](https://owasp.org/www-project-threat-dragon/) run by volunteers.
+There is always plenty to do so please contribute your ideas and time if you can.

 ## Testing the docs pages
 * make sure you have jekyll installed, following the